Medical expert of the article

 Side effects Gonal-f

-- Ovarian hyperstimulation: In some cases, taking Gonal-F can lead to the development of ovarian hyperstimulation, which is characterized by an increase in ovarian size, fluid retention and potentially serious complications.
-This can be especially problematic when used in the treatment of infertility.
+- Ovarian hyperstimulation: In some cases, Gonal-F may cause ovarian hyperstimulation, which is characterized by enlarged ovaries, fluid retention, and potentially serious complications.
+This may be particularly problematic when used in the treatment of infertility.

-- Multiple pregnancies: Use of Gonal-F may increase the likelihood of a multiple pregnancy (pregnancy with two or more fetuses).
+- Multiple pregnancies: The use of Gonal-F may increase the chance of multiple pregnancy (pregnancy with two or more fetuses).

 - Injection site reactions: Local reactions such as redness, pain or swelling at the injection site may also occur in some patients.

-- Other possible side effects: Other side effects may also occur, such as headache, nausea, bloating, and irritability.
+- Other possible side effects: Other side effects such as headache, nausea, bloating and irritability are also possible.

 Overdose

-- Ovarian Hyperstimulation (OSH): An overdose of Gonal-F may result in excessive stimulation of the ovaries, which can cause OHS.
-This condition is characterized by an increase in the size of the ovaries, fluid accumulation in the abdominal cavity (ascites) and the possible development of intra-abdominal bleeding (hemoperitoneum).
+- Ovarian hyperstimulation syndrome (OHSS): Overdose of Gonal-F may result in excessive stimulation of the ovaries, which may cause OHSS.
+This condition is characterized by enlargement of the ovaries, fluid accumulation in the abdominal cavity (ascites), and possibly the development of intra-abdominal bleeding (hemoperitoneum).

-- Increased risk of multiple pregnancies: Intensive ovarian stimulation may also increase the risk of multiple pregnancies associated with assisted reproduction procedures such as injectable ovulation stimulation and CGOS.
+- Increased risk of multiple pregnancy: Intensive ovarian stimulation may also increase the risk of multiple pregnancy, which is associated with assisted reproduction procedures such as injection ovulation stimulation and CGDS.

-- Potential Other Complications: Overdose may also lead to other unwanted effects associated with hormonal instability and overstimulation of the ovaries, such as breast tenderness, menstrual irregularities, headaches, nausea and vomiting.
+- Potential other complications: Overdose may also lead to other unwanted effects related to hormonal instability and overstimulation of the ovaries, such as breast tenderness, menstrual irregularities, headaches, nausea and vomiting.

 Interactions with other drugs

 Interactions of Gonal-F with other drugs are usually minimal due to its specific mechanism of action.
-However, if you are using other medications at the same time, you should discuss this with your doctor to ensure there are no potential unwanted interactions.
-Particular attention should be paid to drugs that also affect the reproductive system or may affect the body's endocrine functions.
+However, when using other drugs at the same time, it is necessary to discuss this with your doctor to ensure that there are no potential unwanted interactions.
+Particular attention should be paid to drugs that also affect the reproductive system or may affect the endocrine functions of the body.

 Storage conditions